IJsselmeer: Current use

-Due to considerable amounts of water from the Rhine flowing through its distributary IJssel into the IJsselmeer, the closed off bay functions as a large freshwater reservoir, serving as a source for agriculture and drinking water.
+Due to considerable amounts of water from the Rhine flowing through its distributary IJssel into the IJsselmeer, the closed-off bay functions as a large freshwater reservoir, serving as a source for agriculture and drinking water.
 Outlet sluices in the Afsluitdijk regulate the water level of the IJsselmeer.

 The IJsselmeer is used for transport and fishing.
 It also offers a number of opportunities for recreational activity, both on the water and on its shores.
-Due to the shallowness of the IJsselmeer, the Markermeer and the bordering lakes, its cities and fishing villages remained mostly unspoilt and have many historical buildings.
+Due to the shallowness of the IJsselmeer, the Markermeer, and the bordering lakes, its cities and fishing villages remained mostly unspoilt and have many historic buildings.

-The IJsselmeer is home to the offshore segments of Windpark Noordoostpolder.
-In the future, Windpark Fryslan will also be built in this bay.
+The IJsselmeer is home to the offshore segments of Windpark Noordoostpolder and to Windpark Fryslân.